 To create a good future, rediscover the past.
 Our relationship with the future is inextricably intertwined with where we've come from, who we are, and what we aspire to.
 Written to be easy to pick up and hard to put down, Future Rising starts at the beginning of all things with the Big Bang and traces a pathway along the emergence of intelligent life, through what makes humans uniquely capable of imagining and creating different futures, to the profound responsibilities that this comes with.

 In a series of sixty short reflections, Future Rising takes you on an often-startling journey into:

 - How it molds and guides our lives

 - How we can use the history of the world to change our future

-If you enjoy nonfiction science and history books like Homo Deus, Sapiens, and A Short History of Nearly Everything, then you'll love Future Rising.
+If you enjoy nonfiction science and history books like Until the End of Time, Humble Math, or When, then you'll love Future Rising.